samugd17/proyecto-ets/doc/anteproyecto.md

 ## Arquitecture and programming languages

-### Back-end

 <div align='center'>
 <img src='img/proyecto_ets.drawio.png'>
 </div>

 We will be using Python for the back-end coding of the app and SQLite for creating and administrating the database of it.

-Te part of the app that will be shown to the user will be made with HTML and CSS
+The part of the app that will be shown to the user will be made with HTML5 and CSS.